Duquesne Heights

 Duquesne Heights (/djuːˈkeɪn/ dew-KAYN-') is a neighborhood in Pittsburgh, Pennsylvania's south city area.
 It has a zip code of 15211, and has representation on Pittsburgh City Council by the council member for District 2 (West and Southwest Neighborhoods).

 City Steps

 The Duquesne Heights neighborhood has 14 distinct flights of city steps - many of which are open and in a safe condition.
-In Duquesne Heights, the Steps of Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to access the Emerald View Park Greenway trails.
+In Duquesne Heights, the public stairways in Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to access the Emerald View Park Greenway trails.